pgRouting/workshop/docs/un_sdg/chapter_5_sdg7.rst

     :linenos:

-:ref:`Query results for SDG 7 Exercise 8`
+if done before: :ref:`Query results for SDG 3 Exercise 12` if not done before: :ref:`Query results for SDG 7 Exercise 8`

 Exercise 9: Removing the unwanted edges and vertices
 --------------------------------------------------------------------------------